Skip to Main Content

 Labor market icon showing three people Labor Market Conditions

-• "Maryland's labor market continued to improve in February as payroll employment grew and the number of people on unemployment declined slightly." – Joseph Mengedoth
+• "Maryland's labor market deteriorated slightly in March as payroll employment declined, the labor force contracted, and the number people on unemployment increased slightly." – Joseph Mengedoth

-• Maryland's unemployment rate was unchanged at 3.0 percent in February despite seeing a 600 person decline in the number of people unemployed.
+• Maryland's unemployment rate was unchanged at 3.0 percent in March despite seeing a 600 person increase in the number of people unemployed and a 6,500 person (0.2 percent) decline in the labor force.

 Housing Market icon showing a picture of a house Housing Market Conditions

-• Residential permits increased by 3.4 percent from January 2025 to February 2025.
-Compared to a year ago, February 2024, Maryland has seen permits increase by 2.9 percent.
+• Residential permits decreased by 30.8 percent from February 2025 to March 2025.
+Compared to a year ago, March 2024, Maryland has seen permits decrease by 39.4 percent.

 • According to the Federal Housing Finance Agency, the value of homes in Maryland appreciated by 0.4 percent in Q4 of 2024 compared to Q3 of 2024.
 Also, home values appreciated by 6.2 percent in Q4 of 2024 compared to Q4 of 2023.